Our Final Nutcracker Pics

 The Crochet Crowd Nutcracker and Igloo exhibit was a tremendous hit at the Creativ Festival in October 2015.

-Four of us which included Michael Sellick, Daniel Zondervan, Kevin Price and Karen Price took three months to complete these nutcrackers.
+Four of us, Michael Sellick, Daniel Zondervan, Kevin Price, and Karen Price, took three months to complete these nutcrackers.

-Our complete gallery of the behind the scenes of making our structures to milestones of creating the nutcrackers is available for you to see how we did it.
+Our complete gallery, covering the behind-the-scenes of making our structures to the milestones of creating the Nutcrackers, is available for you to see how we did it.
 View our Nutcracker Gallery.

 Themes

 The outfits were made on the go without much thought to design.
-While we did have a hand sketch by Daniel to work from.
+At the same time, we did have a hand sketch by Daniel to work from.
 We used his sketch to keep the costumes similar.
 Colours and stitching techniques were decided on a whim as we crocheted the outfits.

-Daniel, being a professional musician, has played the violin for this particular story.
-The video below is a representation of the story but Daniel didn't perform in this video.
-Daniel understood the story line and the beauty of the music to come up with the concept of the themes for our nutcrackers.
+Daniel, a professional musician, played the violin for this particular story.
+The video below represents the story, but Daniel didn't perform in it.
+Daniel understood the storyline and the music's beauty to develop the concept of the themes for our nutcrackers.

 To most guests, we surprised them with our calculated theme.
 Each of the nutcrackers represents Act 1 and Act 2 of the Nutcracker Ballet Suite.